 Recommended Daily Intake of Maca for Fertility

-The general Maca dosage for fertility is 1000 to 3000 mg per day.
+The general maca dosage for fertility is 1000 to 3000 mg per day.
 It can be taken in one dose, or it can be consumed throughout the day in smaller dosages.
 As maca can be quite stimulating when it comes to energy and tends to give it a boost, it is best taken before 3 pm so that it does not interfere with your sleep at night.
+Note: Fluid intake is a must with maca.
+So make sure you drink enough water when taking maca, be it in any form.

 Are There Any Side Effects of Consuming Maca for Fertility?

-As the history tells, the people of Peru (where maca originated) have been consuming maca both for food and medicine on a daily basis, and so it is considered to be very safe for consumption.
-Some women may experience stomach upsets and spotting when they begin to take the plain, non-gelatinized maca for the first time.
-Others may experience spotting or a change in their menstrual cycles, but this is normal and should not be a cause for concern as it is taken as a sign that the hormones in your body are beginning to balance themselves due to the supporting nutrients and minerals that Maca provides.
+Maca is considered to be very safe for consumption.
+But some women may experience stomach upsets and spotting initially, i.e;, when they start taking the plain, non-gelatinized maca.
+They may experience spotting or a change in their menstrual cycles, but this is normal and should not be a cause for concern as it is taken as a sign that the hormones in your body are beginning to balance themselves due to the supporting nutrients and minerals that maca provides.

-Maca is a wonder herb indeed as it is the safest way to improve fertility.
-Not only can maca be used on its own to try and solve fertility problems, but it can also be taken to complement any other fertility treatment you may try.
-It can also be taken with other herbs that help improve fertility as it is a great superfood, supplement, and tonic.
+Maca is a wonder herb and can improve fertility.
+It can be used on its own to try and solve fertility problems and also with other herbs that help improve fertility as it is a great superfood, supplement, and tonic.
+But it should not be taken during pregnancy.

 Also Read: Best Herbs to Boost Fertility